 Senior dogs with decreased balance and proprioceptive deficits will benefit from the K9 Kore Disk safely.
 Dogs with neurological issues, orthopedic weaknesses, and general systemic weaknesses may safely work with the K9 Kore Disk, as well.
 It may be used independently or in conjunction with other pieces of equipment.

 For more information and some helpful examples of exercises performed with the Disk, check out Dr. Debbie’s blog post on the topic.

 When inflated, the disk should be flat on top, not dome shaped, and the dog should sink into the top as seen in the pictures above.
 If the disk ‘dimples’ you have put too much air in it — way too much.
 Delfate it until the indent goes away.

 Test load capacity: Maximum 440 lbs, 200 kg

 Disk diameter = 20.5” Base diameter = 23.5”

 ONLY sold with the base.

-To inflate, remove plug and use a hand or electric pump.
+To inflate, remove plug and use a hand pump with a nozzle like our Faster Blaster or an electric pump.